sqitchers/homebrew-sqitch/README.md

     brew install sqitch --with-postgres-support --without-postgresql

 Support for managing [PostgreSQL](https://www.postgresql.org) databases.
-This feature optionally depends on the Homebrew core PostgreSQL server, both to build the necessary database driver at build time, and to use `psql` client to manage databases at runtime.
+This feature optionally depends on the Homebrew PostgreSQL server, both to build the necessary database driver at build time, and to use `psql` client to manage databases at runtime.
 If you have your own PostgreSQL install and don't need the Homebrew instance, pass the `--without-postgresql` option.

 ### `--with-sqlite-support`

     brew install sqitch --with-sqlite-support
     brew install sqitch --with-postgres-support --without-sqlite

-upport for managing [SQLite](https://sqlite.org/index.html) databases.
-This feature optionally depends on the Homebrew core SQLite build for the use of the `sqlite3` at runtime.
+Support for managing [SQLite](https://sqlite.org/) databases.
+This feature optionally depends on the Homebrew SQLite build for the use of the `sqlite3` client at runtime.
 If you have your own install or just want to rely on the macOS system-provided SQLite, pass the `--without-sqlite` option.

 ### `--with-mysql-support`